AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 >[!CONTEXTUALHELP]
 >id="acw_subscriptions_list_properties"
->title="Subscriptions service properties"
+>title="Define your service properties"
->abstract="Enter the label of the subscription service, and define additional options."
+>abstract="Enter the label of the subscription service, and define additional options, such as a validity period for your service."

 >[!CONTEXTUALHELP]
 >id="acw_subscriptions_list_confirm"
->title="Subscriptions service confirmation messages"
+>title="Select a confirmation message"
->abstract="When a user subscribes to a service or unsubscribes from a service, you can send a confirmation message.
-Select the templates to use for these messages."
+>abstract="When a user subscribes to or unsubscribes from a service, you can send a confirmation message.
+Select the templates to use for that message."

 To create a subscription service, follow these steps: